-At a minimum, no surface deviation greater than 1/4" per 10 ft length of tunnel or subsurface structure measured longitudinally with a ten foot straight-edge will be allowed.
+At a minimum, no surface deviation greater than 1⁄2" per 10 ft length of tunnel or subsurface structure measured longitudinally with a ten foot straight-edge will be allowed.

-Exposed concrete surfaces not receiving tunnel wall finishes shall conform to the requirements of Section 15.
+Exposed concrete surfaces not receiving tunnel wall finishes shall have a uniform texture and appearance.
 Color treatment on these surfaces, where required as an aspect of the aesthetic treatment of the concrete shall be stained in-place after erection or placement.